Integration of Pediatric Adversity and the Social Determinants of Health Webinar Recording Available

 ACE.P Thomas Sykes Unfolding Case Highlighted in NLN Nursing EDge Blog

-Tonya Schneidereith, PhD, CRNP, PPCNP-BC, CPNP-AC, CNE, CHSE-A recently blogged about the the ACE.P Thomas Sykes unfolding case on the NLN Nursing EDge Blog.
-The NLN Nursing EDge Blog is a resource developed by the NLN Center for Innovation in Education Excellence.
+Tonya Schneidereith, PhD, CRNP, PPCNP-BC, CPNP-AC, CNE, CHSE-A blogged about the the ACE.P Thomas Sykes unfolding case on the NLN Nursing EDge Blog.
+The NLN Nursing EDge Blog is a resource developed by the NLN Division for Innovation in Education Excellence.
 Contributors blog on topics that keep nurse educators up-to-date with the latest innovations in simulation, technology, e-learning, telehealth, and informatics.

 Thomas is a young man struggling with many issues including obesity, depression, and cyber-bullying.
 His story will not only help prepare students to be more compassionate nurses, but will help prepare them to better deal with the multifaceted struggles facing our most vulnerable pediatric patients.
 Dr. Schneidereith's blog post discusses opportunities to integrate the case into a nursing curriculum.